tomszilagyi/tomszilagyi.github.io/_posts/2020-12-20-A-totally-biased-comparison-of-Zutty.md

 After a good couple minutes, I captured the above screenshot.
-It shows that Alacritty consumed 27.12 seconds of CPU time, while Zutty used only 7.93 seconds: a difference of 3.4x in favour of Zutty.
+It shows that Alacritty consumed 27.12 seconds of CPU time, while Zutty used only 7.93 seconds: a difference of well over 3x in favour of Zutty.

 Still, I would be hesitant to declare Zutty "the fastest terminal emulator in existence".
 It might be more than three times faster than Alacritty on this particular test, on my particular machine.
-But terminals are diverse and complex, the computing stack they sit on top of is even more complex, and performance measurements are extremely tricky.
+But terminals are diverse, the computing stack they sit on top of is even more complex, and performance measurements are notoriously tricky.

 # Miscellaneous: Source code volume